WDI-SEA/js-array-string-methods/readme.md

 4.)
 List all the `friends` above in reverse alphabetical order.

 5.)
-We have two lists of friends below:
+We have two lists of friends below.
+Combine the two arrays into one array, then sort them alphabetically.

 ```js
 var myFriends = [